If you are having difficulty discovering your purpose in life, start by defining your favorite problems.

 - “What is the weather going to be like tomorrow?” = Too specific, and useless in the grand scheme of things.

-- “How can I surround myself with optimistic, curious, and supportive people who give me energy?”
-(Courtesy of David Perell) = This is the realm you want to be in.
+- “How can I surround myself with optimistic, curious, and supportive people who give me energy?” = This is the realm you want to be in.

 If your questions are precise and relevant to your favorite problems, you will have a more direct path to discovering your purpose.
 Begin a habit of consciously formulating and referring back to your questions.
 You will miss the mark often (see dotted arrows above), but that is all part of the learning process.
 The more deliberate and thoughtful you are in this process, the closer you will be to achieving the life you want to live.

 For the last 15 years of my working life, I have wandered aimlessly, jumping from job to job, curiosity to curiosity, and never focusing my energies in one primary direction.
-I haven’t quite found my true purpose yet, but with this system, I am more on the path than I have ever been in my entire life.
+But with this framework, I am beginning to see patterns that I never used to see.
+I am closer than I have ever been in my entire life to understanding my true purpose.

-If you want to begin a more deliberate approach to discovering your purpose, it helps to have an example to gain inspiration.
+If you want to take a more deliberate approach to discovering your purpose, it helps to have an example to gain inspiration.
 Here are my 12 favorite problems, divided my scope:

 30-Foot View (The Scope of My Daily Life)